kepra3/kp_dadi/README.md

 **Note:** the pipeline is for datasets created through reduced representation methods (GBS, ddRAD, RAD, etc.) and which do not have a reference genome.
 ## Preparation

-.vcf file was obtained from a [ipyrad assembly]( https://ipyrad.readthedocs.io/en/latest/index.html ) and filtering has followed
+.vcf file was obtained from an [ipyrad assembly]( https://ipyrad.readthedocs.io/en/latest/index.html ) was filtered to remove low frequency alleles. ksdhfksjhglkahfgd